 You can find practical information and useful resources for carers on the Carer Gateway website.
 You can also learn more about carers' support and services in your state or territory through Carers Australia.

 If you care for someone who appears to have a mental health problem, they may not have sought medical advice or they may be struggling to get a specific diagnosis.
 Do not diagnose mental health problems yourself.
-A mental health diagnosis will usually be made by a psychiatrist with input from other healthcare professionals.
+A mental health diagnosis will usually be made by a GP, a psychologist or a psychiatrist.

 Getting a definite diagnosis of a mental health disorder can be difficult because there are no definitive physical tests.
 A diagnosis will usually be made by discussing symptoms and taking a medical history.
 As a carer, you may also be asked to describe your experience of their illness.

 The local doctor is an important contact for you.
-They can create a mental health care plan for the person and this will be a vital early step in your caring regime.
+They can create a mental health care plan for the person and this will be a vital early step.

-If the person you care for doesn't agree with their initial diagnosis, they can get a second opinion.
+If the person you care for doesn't agree with their initial diagnosis or the treatment plan, they can get a second opinion.

 People who care for someone with a mental health disorder may find that some healthcare professionals are reluctant or unwilling to share information with them.
-This can be very frustrating since very often the carer has the fullest picture of the person's condition.
+This can be frustrating because often the carer has the fullest picture of the person's condition.
 However, mental healthcare professionals are legally bound to protect the confidentiality of their patients, so they may be unable, rather than unwilling, to talk about care needs.